 Abarim Publications' online Biblical Greek Dictionary

-The familiar adjective σοφος (sophos) means wise, but wisdom is surprisingly hard to define.
-Wisdom is nowadays generally regarded as a virtue, but there's no consensus at all about the question what wisdom might be and what it is supposed to do.
-It's obviously a mental exercise but it's by no means certain whether it has to do with being learned or rather blissfully ignorant, being calm and composed or rather in tune with one's most volatile feelings and inner child and such.
+The familiar adjective σοφος (sophos) means wise, and although that might strike many as a done deal, wisdom is surprisingly hard to define.
+Nowadays, wisdom is generally regarded as a virtue, but there's no consensus at all about what wisdom might actually be and what it is supposed to do.
+It's obviously a mental exercise (as opposed to, say, being able to crack walnuts with one's hands) but it's by no means certain whether it has to do with being learned or rather blissfully ignorant, being calm and composed or rather in tune with one's most volatile feelings and inner child and such.

-Here at Abarim Publications we hold that wisdom has to do with synchronicity with the laws of nature, which are the laws that make the universe tick, the unified whole of which the Bible calls Logos (Romans 1:20.
+Claiming to know what wisdom is all about is, of course, one the signature elements of the Dunning Kruger Effect.
+So at the risk of being found out, here at Abarim Publications we would propose that wisdom has to do with synchronicity with the laws of nature — which are the laws that make the universe tick, the unified whole of which the Bible calls Logos (Romans 1:20.
 Colossians 1:16-17, Hebrews 1:3).
 Synchronicity with Logos makes all things go smooth, and makes whatever is synchronous with the Word compatible with the Word (Revelation 19:7).
 Asynchronicity causes enormous energy losses, noise, smoke and the ultimate demise of whatever is asynchronous (Revelation 20:10).

 The only real way to check whether one is wise is to measure effects (Matthew 11:19, Luke 7:35).
 If things go up in smoke (crops get lost, wives run off, enemies take over): not wise.
 If things go smoothly (crops are abundant, wives are merry, enemies become friendly neighbors): there's wisdom at play.